JakubMrowicki/health-tracker/README.md

 * Tested the navigation bar to ensure no bugs are present and that it behaves accordingly.

 # 7: Problem Areas & Solutions
-* My friends were not sure if the game was active or not when I showed them.
-    * __Solution:__ I added a glow to the keypad keys to let users know the game is started.
 * You could pin more than 5 entries if you pinned it upon creation with 5 pins already present.
     * __Solution:__ I added a check in the backend to prevent this from happening, even if you get rid of the disabled attribute on the checkbox using inspect element.
 * Heroku deployed version of the app wouldn't connect to the database even with the same vars.